 6. Time Walking with Sunrise and Sundown

-To avoid summer's heat when walking dogs, make sure to walk them before the sun comes up or after the sun goes down.
-This allows walking surfaces and the air to cool down sufficiently to make walking more comfortable.
-It's also much easier for you as you can stay outside longer as well.
+To avoid summer's heat when walking dogs, walk them before the sun comes up or after the sun goes down.
+This allows walking surfaces and the air to cool down sufficiently.
+It's also much easier for you as you can stay outside longer.

 Walking surfaces absorb the heat of the sun, so when the sun is at its hottest, walking surfaces absorb and maintain that heat for hours.
 Once the sun goes down, the ambient temperature and sun exposure have reduced enough to allow walking surfaces to cool.